Cinema of Hong Kong: Years of transformation (1970s)

 Mandarin-dialect film in general and the Shaw Brothers studio in particular began the 1970s in apparent positions of unassailable strength.
-Cantonese cinema virtually vanished in the face of Mandarin studios and Cantonese television, which became available to the general population in 1967; in 1972 no films in the local dialect were made (Bordwell, 2000).
+Cantonese cinema virtually vanished in the face of Mandarin studios and Cantonese television, which became available to the general population in 1967; in 1972 no films in the local dialect were made.
 The Shaws saw their longtime rival Cathay ceasing film production, leaving themselves the only megastudio.
 The martial arts subgenre of the kung fu movie exploded into popularity internationally, with the Shaws driving and dominating the wave.
 But changes were beginning that would greatly alter the industry by the end of the decade.

 The Cantonese comeback

 Paradoxically, television would soon contribute to the revival of Cantonese in a movement towards more down-to-earth movies about modern Hong Kong life and average people.

 The first spark was the ensemble comedy The House of 72 Tenants, the only Cantonese film made in 1973, a resounding hit.
-It was based on a well-known play and produced by the Shaws as a showcase for performers from their pioneering television station TVB (Yang, 2003).
+It was based on a well-known play and produced by the Shaws as a showcase for performers from their pioneering television station TVB.

 The return of Cantonese really took off with the comedies of former TVB stars the Hui Brothers (actor-director-screenwriter Michael Hui, actor-singer Sam Hui and actor Ricky Hui).
 The rationale behind the move to Cantonese was clear in the trailer for the brothers' Games Gamblers Play (1974): "Films by devoted young people with you in mind."
 This move back to the local audience for Hong Kong cinema paid off immediately.
 Games Gamblers Play initially made US$1.4 million at the Hong Kong box office, becoming the highest-grossing film up to that point.
-The Hui movies also broke ground by satirising the modern reality of an ascendant middle class, whose long work hours and dreams of material success were transforming the colony into a modern industrial and corporate giant (Teo, 1997).
+The Hui movies also broke ground by satirising the modern reality of an ascendant middle class, whose long work hours and dreams of material success were transforming the colony into a modern industrial and corporate giant.
 Cantonese comedy thrived and Cantonese production skyrocketed; Mandarin hung on into the early 1980s, but has been relatively rare onscreen since.